Horst (geology)

-In physical geography and geology, a horst is a raised fault block bounded by normal faults.
+A horst, in physical geography and geology, is a raised fault block bounded by normal faults.
 Horsts are typically found together with grabens.
 While a horst is lifted or remains stationary, the grabens on either side subside.
 This is often caused by extensional forces pulling apart the crust.
 Horsts may represent features such as plateaus, mountains, or ridges on either side of a valley.
 Horsts can range in size from small fault blocks up to large regions of stable continent that have not been folded or warped by tectonic forces.

 The word Horst, apart from being a common name, in general German refers to an "eagle's nest".
 The actual older meaning is "(wooded) hill top", "mass" or "heap", basically anything elevated.
 The term, as used in "Bergmannssprache", the special "language" of miners, was first adopted in the geological sense in 1883 by Eduard Suess in The Face of the Earth.